Key Takeaways (TLDR)

 You’re not alone.

-Writing a bio is a topic I get asked about A LOT with my clients and as one of the “refresh” services I offer.
+Writing a bio is a topic I get asked about A LOT with my clients, and is one of the “refresh” services I offer.

 “I need to work on my bio…”

-“My bio is so outdated and irrelevant at this point…”
+“My bio is entirely outdated and irrelevant at this point…”

-In this episode and article summary, we’re putting aside the STRESS of writing a bio and making it EASY with three essentials to build into your bio, and three things you can safely stop worrying about altogether.
+In this episode and article, we’re putting aside the STRESS of writing a bio and making it EASY with three essentials to build into your bio, and three things you can safely stop worrying about altogether.

-Your bio is a quick summary of who you are and what you do.
-It often is read before your interview when guesting on a podcast or by the emcee introducing you to speak at an event.
-Your bio might be featured somewhere on your website, on LinkedIn and even make it’s appearance in a stand-alone social media post #FridayIntroductions.
+A bio is a quick summary of who you are and what you do.
+It’s often read before your interview when guesting on a podcast or by the emcee introducing you to speak at an event.
+Your bio might be featured somewhere on your website, on LinkedIn, and even make its appearance in a stand-alone social media post #FridayIntroductions.

 What’s the big deal about writing a bio?
 Why is everyone so concerned about and why do people struggle with writing them?